algorandfoundation/puya-ts/docs/architecture-decisions/2024-05-21_primitive-bytes-and-strings.md

 ### Option 3 - Implement bytes as a class but define it as a type + factory

 We can iron out some of the rough edges of using a class by only exposing a factory method for `Bytes` and a resulting type `bytes`.
 This removes the need for the `new` keyword and lets us use a 'primitive looking' type alias (`bytes` versus `Bytes` - much like `string` and `String`).
-We can use [tagged templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates) to improve the ux of multipart concat expressions.
+We can use [tagged templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates) to improve the user experience of multipart concat expressions in lieu of having the `+` operator.

 ```ts